RickyChen-Obi/express-typeorm-demo/README.md

-# Clinico-interview
+# Express-typeorm-demo

-Clinico interview assessment, build with typescript, typeorm, postgres and express.
+Express-typeorm-demo, build with typescript, typeorm, postgres and express.
+To show introducer and introducee tree, in level order traversal, order by creation date, level

 ## Prerequisite

-- nodejs: "^16.18.x"
+- nodejs: "^20.xx.x"
 - docker
 - docker compose
 - .env.development.local and .env.production.local (set according to the env example)